wyuinche/mitum-js-util/README.md

 * file size
 * a signer list - signers from `user`

-Note that every document ids of blocksign are followed by the type suffix `sdi`.
+All 'blocksign' document IDs are followed by the suffix `sdi`.

 #### Usage